George G. Shor: Early life and education

 Shor was born in New York City on June 8, 1923.
 After receiving his degree in mechanical engineering from the California Institute of Technology (Caltech) in 1944, Shor joined the United States Naval Reserve and served in World War II as an electronics officer and communications officer.
 He remained with the Naval Reserve for most of his career.
 Shor returned to Caltech in 1946 to obtain a master's degree in geophysics in 1948.
 After a few years working at oil exploration in Texas, Shor returned again to Caltech in 1951 for his doctoral work.
 He studied seismology and geology under Charles Richter, obtaining his degree in 1954.
-Shor's doctoral work employed explosive shots to make measurements of the Mohorovičić discontinuity, the boundary layer between the earth's crust and mantle.
+Shor's doctoral work employed explosive shots to make measurements of the Mohorovičić discontinuity, the boundary layer between the Earth's crust and mantle.

-Shor began work as an assistant research geophysicist at the Marine Physical Laboratory at the Scripps Institution of Oceanography (Scripps) in 1953.
+Shor began work as an assistant research geophysicist at the Marine Physical Laboratory at the Scripps Institution of Oceanography in 1953.

 Shor married Elizabeth (Betty) Noble in 1950.
 Betty Shor became a noted historian for Scripps.